[As seen on TV voice]

 - Click the drop-down menu

-Related: How to Acheive a (Near) Perfect Quality Score
+Related: How to Achieve a (Near) Perfect Quality Score

-- 10-15% Increase in CTR (click through rate) accoring to Google
+- 10-15% Increase in CTR (click through rate) according to Google

 - Free real estate = More clicks.
 Ads with extensions take up more space in the search engine results page.
 Even if you don’t provide additional relevant info, you have more visual real estate which will drive more clicks.

 - There’s no need to guess what works best.
 Set up as many relevant extensions as possible.
 Google chooses the best performing combinations of ad extensions to display.

 *Smart Tip: Gain insight into customer behavior by checking which combination of ad extensions Google has selected.

 - Control CPC’s with bids, not by removing ad extensions.
 If you see an increase in position from adding an extension, you may see an increase in CPC.
 Adjust this with manual bid adjustments rather than removing the free quality score booster.

 - “If you don’t have anything nice to say, don’t say anything at all” Though we suggest including some ad extension 9 times out of 10, they require effort.
 A weak message or irrelevant offering will simply dilute your ad’s relevance and effectiveness.